-In the whirlwind of bringing on a new hire, it’s easy for employers to skimp on the employee onboarding process in the hopes that this person will start being productive faster.
-As research shows, however, employees who experience longer, structured onboarding programs gain proficiency 4 months faster than employees who have been through shorter onboarding programs.
+It’s tempting for employers to skimp on the employee onboarding process in the hopes that the new hire will become productive faster.
+However, as research shows, employees who experience longer, structured onboarding programs gain proficiency 4 months faster than employees who have been through shorter onboarding programs.

-We’re already a quarter of the way through 2016 and for the sake of employee productivity, retention and engagement, every company should be able to check off each of these components of a successful employee onboarding program within the new hire’s first 90 days.
+For the sake of employee productivity, retention and engagement, every company should be able to check off each of the components of a successful employee onboarding program within the new hire’s first 90 days.

 New employees deserve to start their first day off right.
-Managers should prepare these items prior to their start date.
+Hiring teams should prepare these items prior to their start date.

 - Map out the first week.
 Depending on the size of the company, the first week’s details will vary.
-The first week is a great time to acquaint new hires with the leadership team and their coworkers and get them up to speed on how to use the programs and applications relevant to their role.
+The first week is a great time to acquaint new hires with the leadership team and their coworkers and get them up to speed on how to use relevant programs and applications.

 - Set up the desk, computer and other resources.
 Start off their first day right with a clean, organized place to call their own.
 Make sure they have all the goods - paper, pens, calendar, first week’s schedule, etc. Icing on the cake: a welcome gift from the team!

-- Prep the team on the new employee.
+- Prep the team for the new employee.
 Inform the team about the new hire’s name and role.
-Let them know you’ll be making the rounds to introduce the new person and encourage them to be friendly and welcoming to their new comrade.
+Let them know you’ll be making the rounds to introduce the new person and encourage them to be friendly and welcoming to their new co-worker.

 Download: Hiring Process Spring Cleaning Pack

 - Take the new employee on a tour.
 The first day is perfect for the tour.
 Show the new hire where the restrooms are located, where to find each department, the best place to park, the break room and the best local lunch spots to try out.
 This is a good time to make introductions to the team, and a great time to invite the employee to lunch or coffee on their first day!

 - Discuss the first week’s schedule.
 Have a one-on-one to talk about what the week is going to be like so the new hire knows what to expect.
 Open up the floor for questions.
 You don’t want your new hire twiddling their thumbs and stressing because they aren’t sure what they should be doing.